k2view-academy/K2View-Academy/articles/26_fabric_security/15_user_IAM_SAML_Okta_setup.md

 ## Configuration instructions: At Okta

-Note: The below might be simplified once Fabric will be added to OIN (Okta Integration Network).

 #### Launch the Wizard

-1. Log into Okta Admin console as an Admin.
+1. Log into the Okta Admin console as an Admin.

 2. In the Admin Console, go to **Applications** > **Applications** via the left navigation bar.